-- Filing for large charitable deduction, disproportionate to your known income.
+- Filing for a large charitable deduction, disproportionate to your known income.

 - Filing for home office deduction.

-- Filing for deduction on real estate rental losses.
+- Filing for a deduction on real estate rental losses.

-- Filing for deduction on travel, business meals & entertainment.
+- Filing for a deduction on travel, business meals & entertainment.

 - Filing the deduction for full (100 %) use of a vehicle.